ballerina-guides/etl-samples/customerOrders/README.md

 ```sh
     $ docker compose up
 ```
 This will execute the `docker-compose.yml` file inside the package directory and set up the `customer_order` database with all tables and entries.
-Make sure to provide the prefered password for `MYSQL_ROOT_PASSWORD` inside the `docker-compose.yml` file.
+Make sure to provide the preferred password for `MYSQL_ROOT_PASSWORD` inside the `docker-compose.yml` file.

 2. Execute `$ docker ps` to check if the container is running.